 · You have the strength of a Warrior.
 You can do it, so cut yourself some slack.

 · Parents, old friends, or family members who have not shared your same experiences will not understand you.
-Find other Combat Vets or someone that will.
+Find other Combat Vets or someone who will.

 · You will need some alone time to process through your thoughts.
-Check out the Veterans Outreach Center (Readjustment Counseling Services - RCS) in your area, for some friendlies.
+Check out the Vet Center (Readjustment Counseling Services - RCS) in your area, for some friendlies.

 · Surrender is not in your Creed.